Instruction Manual for Zenseio LSMP-2103 Device

 Slide the Power switch to “On” position to power up the device.

-When the device is turned on, you can initiate the network join and probe/sensor reading by briefly pressing the USer Button as described in Section 4 or using the Android app (Section 5).
+When the device is turned on, you can initiate the network join and probe/sensor reading by briefly pressing the User Button as described in Section 4 or using the ZenConfig mobile app (Section 5).

 3.3.1.
 Resetting the device